MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

     uses: ./.github/workflows/ci.yml
 ```

 Our first job definition is easy because we can just call the `ci.yml` workflow directly.
 Notice how this is very similar to calling a built-in action with the `uses` keyword.
-This time we use the a relative link to point to our own workflow at `./.github/workflows/ci.yml`.
+This time we use a relative link to point to our own workflow at `./.github/workflows/ci.yml`.
 This will handle the PR case.
 Our next job definition is a little more tricky because we only want it to run on a push to main.
 We can do this with the `if` key:

 ```yml
 name: CI/CD